kids-first/kf-lambda-member-update/README.md

 - es_host : Elastic Search cluster Host (by default, localhost)
 - es_port : Elastic Search cluster Port (by default, 9200)

+The lambda will try to create the index if it does not exists.

 ## Installation

 ```
 pip install -r requirements.txt
 ```

-If you want run the tests. you should also install these dependencies :
+If you want run the tests, you need an elasticsearch running in local.
+You should also install these dependencies :
 ```
 pip install -r dev-requirements.txt
 ```